allenai/allennlp-guide/chapters/part2/representing-text-as-features.md

 `TextFieldEmbedder` to get a vector for each token, and it doesn't have to care about how exactly that happens.
 Because both of the cases above return a single vector per token, the rest of the model doesn't care about how it is done, and both cases work just fine without changing any model code.
-As we'll say repeatedly throughout this course, this is a very important software design consideration that allows for cleaner and more modular code.
+As we'll say repeatedly throughout this guide, this is a very important software design consideration that allows for cleaner and more modular code.
 It also helps you think at a higher level about the important parts of your model as you're writing your model code.